jrroosevelt/VS2PCG/VS2PCG_glossary.md

 #  Hostage
-For a full breakdown, see the [Sinister Syndicate Special Location Secret Hideout](/r/VS2PCG/wiki/rules-insert#wiki_secret_hideout) section of the card-clarification.
+For a full breakdown, see the [Sinister Syndicate Special Location Secret Hideout](/r/VS2PCG/wiki/rules-insert#wiki_secret_hideout) section of the card-clarification page.

 # Hunter

-* This character gets +3 ATK while attacking.
+This character gets +3 ATK while attacking.

 # Immobile

-* This character can't move during the formation step.
+ This character can't move during the formation step.

 # Infinity

-* If a card with Infinity would get put into a KO pile from anywhere, you may shuffle it into its owner's deck instead.
+If a card with Infinity would get put into a KO pile from anywhere, you may shuffle it into its owner's deck instead.
 [July 2019 Rules Update](https://drive.google.com/file/d/1y95RZDM2Ualcn__Z87UTj9kvFgiXk73N/view?fbclid=IwAR2fMgAc9SM3uLepVY2dO1MWQzSHJoBztx7gD9VR3IhbogRIIPBe8upAotw)

 # Inspire

-* When another character appears on your side, put a +1/+1 counter on it.
+When another character appears on your side, put a +1/+1 counter on it.

 # Invade

-* While this character is attacking a back row character, it can't strike back at him.
+While this character is attacking a back row character, it can't strike back at him.

 #  [Invention](https://www.upperdeckblog.com/2020/04/vs-system-2pcg-the-fantastic-battles-card-preview-fantastic-stories/)

-* If you have any characters that can create an Invention (inventors) in your deck, you get a single Invention pile (even if you have multiple different inventors in your deck).
+If you have any characters that can create an Invention (inventors) in your deck, you get a single Invention pile (even if you have multiple different inventors in your deck).

 * Invention piles are secret (only you know their contents).